Organic farmers need access to more organic seed, and they need that seed to be adapted to their organic farms and regional climates

 Why Organic Seed Matters

-Research shows that crops bred under organic conditions perform differently — not surprisingly, better — on organic farms compared to farms that don’t adhere to the same practices.
+Some research shows that crops bred under organic conditions perform differently — not surprisingly, better — on organic farms compared to farms that don’t adhere to the same practices.
 Because organic farmers don’t use synthetic pesticides and fertilizers, which can substitute for important plant traits like disease-resistance, they rely that much more on the genetic power within each seed to help defend their crops against pests, diseases, and other challenges.
 Learn more.

 Science, Seeds, and Stewards